 This decoupling of individual content from publishers has had profound implications in the way readers find and engage with content.
 Instead of receiving all of their content from one or two publishers (probably their local newspaper and one big national publication), readers can now find the publisher whose editorial voice and authority is most appealing to them for each of their distinct interests.
 This fundamental change has forced publishers to double down on their editorial voice and focus content creation on the specific topics for which audiences value them.
 As a result, we’re seeing publisher audiences narrow into highly specific and differentiated demographics.

 These structural changes have had a massive impact on publisher business models.
 Before the Internet, and definitely before social media, publishers enjoyed a relative monopoly on their audience.
-If an advertiser wanted reach a large number of people, they could buy a TV or newspaper ad.
 As the Internet arose, publishers replicated their business model on websites, putting ads around content in the same way as print, and selling to the same advertisers.
 This was the genesis of the display advertising world.
 As the internet grew, more and more websites sprung up and the number of display advertising units available for purchase grew exponentially.
 As the supply of display units rapidly approached near-infinity, the price for those units plummeted.
 In conjunction with this increase in supply, we had the rise of social media and the inevitable advertising that went along with it.
-Now, instead of being forced to buy display ads, advertisers could also buy on social networks, which reduced the demand for the display ads on publisher sites, further dropping the price for those units.
+Now, instead of being forced to buy display ads to reach their desired audience, advertisers could also buy on social networks, which reduced the demand for the display ads on publisher sites, further dropping the price for those units.